joshwycuff/Notes/Work/Scratch.md

 - During MVP, ignore records with no unstruct data.
 Long-term, send them to a bad data topic.
 - Log number of events skipped not on allow list.
 - Fix stage deployment.

+Go through cnn-zion issues and/or PRs.
+Implement Code Owners.
+Add Christian and Rosh to Code Owners.